Rona Hartner

 Rona Hartner (9 March 1973 – 23 November 2023) was a French-Romanian actress, painter and singer who was born in Bucharest.
 She was of German descent.
 As an actress, she was best known for her role in Tony Gatlif's film Gadjo dilo.
 Hartner focused on her music career, specializing in Gypsy music.
-After a battle with lung and brain cancer, she died in Toulon on 23 November 2023, at the age of 50.
+She died of lung and brain cancer in Toulon on 23 November 2023, at the age of 50.
 She had lived in France for over two decades at the time of her death.